politicalphysicist/politicalphysicist.github.io/content/Politics/brexitResolution.md

   open to in the past
 - If that proves possible, add a referendum in Northern Ireland as a way of ending the backstop
-- Removal of commitments in the political declaration (detailing plans for negotiation future agreements) dealing with maintaining EU rules on state aid, competition, etc. If the Tories won't agree to that, then ask them to leave these in as only a _possible_ path.
+- Removal of commitments in the political declaration (which details plans for negotiation future agreements) dealing with maintaining EU rules on state aid, competition, etc. If the Tories won't agree to that, then ask them to leave these in as only a _possible_ path.